el17kjtf/CS250_Group_7/README.md

 This project was created by
-Nabila Sindi
-Mohammed Almaazmi
-Kern Flower
-Zihan Qi
-As a final project for CS350: Intro to Software Engineering.
+Nabila Sindi, Mohammed Almaazmi, Kern Flower, Zihan Qi as a final project for CS350: Intro to Software Engineering.